vaxtalastus-web/vision-web-hosted-on-vercel/README.md

 <p>Model https://create.roblox.com/store/asset/16434836259/NetworkConnectionReplicator</p>
 <b>You need to reupload the model if you want it to run on your custom domain!</b>

-- No Demonstartion (it should be pretty self explanitory, and if it isn't this repo isnt for you)
+- No Demonstration (it should be pretty self explanatory, and if it isn't this repo isnt for you)
 - Not really a public project (But its the Source Code)

 <p>How to Deploy</p>